Paying For Needed Services

 Angel Flight arranges free air transportation to medical treatment for individuals and organizations when financial need or time-critical but non-emergency medical situations arise.

-Requesting an Angle Flight Central:
+Requesting an Angel Flight Central:

 • Verify that the patient's home or treating facility are located in Oklahoma or surrounding states.
 If you are seeking a flight outside our service region, please check our locator page to locate a Public Benefit Flying Organization in your area.